unparalleled-js/docs-1/connectors/zendesk/ticket-fields.md

     <tr>
       <td>Ticket form</a></td>
       <td>
-        Select a custom ticket form.
-If you leave this field blank, you will fill up the default ticket form.
+        Select a custom ticket form for your ticket.
+This opens preconfigured custom fields.
       </td>
     </tr>
     <tr>